 Balch Springs is a medium-sized city located in the state of Texas.
 With a population of 25,210 people and three constituent neighborhoods, Balch Springs is the 116th largest community in Texas.

-When you are in Balch Springs, you'll notice that it is more blue-collar than most other communities in America.
-37.41% of Balch Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Balch Springs is a blue-collar town, with 39.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Balch Springs is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Balch Springs who work in office and administrative support (14.87%), sales jobs (9.96%), and food service (7.39%).
+There are especially a lot of people living in Balch Springs who work in office and administrative support (15.46%), food service (9.19%), and sales jobs (8.73%).

 Balch Springs is an extremely ethnically-diverse city.
 The people who call Balch Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Balch Springs residents report their race to be White, followed by Black or African-American.
-Balch Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 54.00% of the city’s residents.
-Important ancestries of people in Balch Springs include German, English, Nigerian, and Scottish.
+People of Hispanic or Latino origin are the most prevalent group in Balch Springs, accounting for 55.54% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Balch Springs residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Balch Springs include German, English, Nigerian, and African.

 The most common language spoken in Balch Springs is English.
 Other important languages spoken here include Spanish and African languages.